IBM/cloud-native-starter/documentation/OS4Deployment.md

 To following commands deploy the base project.

 **Note:** If you get an error "The token provided is invalid or expired" then the value for APITOKEN in file local.env is no longer valid.
+This typically happens when you restart CRC.
 Follow the instructions to obtain the API token in [Requirements for Cloud Native Starter on OpenShift](https://github.com/IBM/cloud-native-starter/blob/master/documentation/OS4Requirements.md#access-openshift-via-cli) in section "Access OpenShift via CLI".

 ```